 Proactively digitizing records, centralizing data, or organizing large-scale inspections is asking a lot of small water systems.
 These systems don’t have the employees or technology to get a headstart on the Lead and Copper Rule.

 This is where innovation at the state or municipal level can help jumpstart LSL inventories and support water systems as they adapt to future EPA guidance and rule revisions.

 The Solution: Innovation

-Cloud-based geospatial software - like Unearth’s Lead and Copper Rule solution - can help ease the burden of LCR compliance at small systems through dynamic asset, data, and work management.
+Cloud-based geospatial software - like Unearth’s software for the Lead and Copper Rule - can help ease the burden of LCR compliance at small systems through dynamic asset, data, and work management.
 In fact, the EPA’s awarded Unearth a grant for this very reason.

 Organize your records on a multi-layered map, leverage purpose-built forms for real-time LSL inspections, and streamline collaboration and reporting in one place.

 Learn how you can prepare for the new LCRR by booking a free consultation with an industry expert today.

 7 Resources for Understanding the Lead and Copper Rule

 Want to learn more about the Lead and Copper Rule?
 Have a question?